SmadusankaB/python-fastapi-server/README.md

-# FastAPI server + Celery for loan running processes.
+# FastAPI server + Celery for long running processes.

 This is fast api project to generate thumbnail images using celery.
 You may replace thumbnail generator task with other long running process.